-A Data Analytics Task Force, formed in January 2018, has been auditing our current processes (gap analysis), researching best practices, defining what a successful implementation will look like, and identifying strategies to include:
+A Data Analytics Task Force, formed in January 2018, audited our processes (gap analysis), researched best practices, defined what a successful implementation would look like, and identified strategies to include:

 - Procurement of appropriate tools and software to transition from numerous data silos to a unified platform. - Promotion of understanding for all staff of how data analytics can improve student outcomes and operational efficiencies. - Establishment of a data governance model including policies and procedures. - Development of a common data dictionary and data standards. - Creation of a Director of Data Analytics position to oversee the planning, implementation and ongoing operation of the data analytics initiative.
-[The Data Analytics Task Force serves as the search team].
+The Data Analytics Task Force served as the search team and the position was filled in the summer of 2019.
+The new Director of Data Analytics now oversees all strategies identified by the Task Force.

-How does the Director of Data Analytics differ from the Director of Institutional Research?
+How does the Director of Data Analytics differ from the Director of Institutional Research and Reporting?

-The Director for Institutional Research focuses on collecting data, disseminating information and writing reports in support of federal, state and internal reporting requirements.
+The Director for Institutional Research and Reporting focuses on collecting data, disseminating information and writing reports in support of federal, state and internal reporting requirements.
 Additionally, the position coordinates the collection, dissemination and responses to internal surveys of students and staff and external surveys from government agencies and associations.
 The director's efforts will primarily concern reporting on what has occurred and providing assistance with primary research.